aceface/crayon/README.md

 A faster version of [chalk](https://github.com/sindresorhus/chalk) -- a module for adding ANSI terminal colors to your text.

-This should do the exact same thing as `chalk` with the same API.
+This module does the exact same thing as `chalk` with the same API except that `crayon` is much faster for most use cases and also has 256 color support.

-It should be a bit faster because it doesn't create dynamic getters as you go in the common cases where you are only making a simple call like `.red` or chaining one level deep like `.red.bgGreen`.
+Crayon is faster thank chalk because it doesn't create dynamic getters as you go in the common cases where you are only making a simple call like `.red` or chaining one level deep like `.red.bgGreen`.

 It also doesn't do an `arguments.slice` and `join` if it doesn't need to,